zed-io/kolektivo-api/.github/pull_request_template.md

 ### Backwards compatibility

-_Has this change been tested against the most recent publically released app?
+_Has this change been tested against the most recent publicly released app?
 Brief explanation of why these changes are/are not backwards compatible._

 ### Related issues